api3dao/airseeker/config/configuration.md

 The multiplier used to compute the tip amount from the transaction fee (i.e., the gas price multiplied by the gas limit) of the update transaction.

+##### `maxTip` _(optional)_

+The maximum tip amount in wei, as a string.
+While the gas price component of the tip is capped by sanitization, the gas limit is based on the estimate of the RPC provider, so the cap guards against a misbehaving provider inflating the tip.
+If not specified, the tip amount is not capped.

 #### `deviationThresholdCoefficient` _(optional)_

 The global coefficient applied to all deviation checks.
 Used to differentiate alternate deployments.
 For example: